djtech-dev/vault/README.md

 It enables developers to manage any Python object (given a proper `Datatype` implementation), store them locally or remotely, organize them by type, and access them efficiently using an in-memory cache, all this with just a few lines of code.

-Vault has only two dependencies (`psutil` and `requests`, which is optional), and will support non-blocking I/O operations.
+Vault has only two dependencies (`psutil` and `requests`, which is optional), encourages memory usage monitoring, and will support non-blocking I/O operations.

 ## I. Project Structure